 Director of Professional Learning

-Ms. McCoy-Cejka is a school choice advocate, fundraiser, communications specialist, author, trainer, consultant and podcaster.
-She also assists schools with special education efforts to help schools achieve fullness of mission and is an active board member for two Arizona-based special education nonprofits.
+Colleen McCoy-Cejka is NCEA’s Director of Professional Learning.
+She previously served in communications and development for Catholic Education Arizona and for six years as assistant superintendent of schools in the Diocese of Phoenix.
+Ms. McCoy-Cejka has had a long career in Catholic education as teacher and principal at the elementary and high school levels.
+Ms. McCoy-Cejka is a school choice advocate, fundraiser, communications specialist, author, trainer, educational consultant and podcaster.
+She also assists with special education efforts to help schools achieve fullness of mission and is an active board member for two Arizona-based special education nonprofits and for the National Catholic Partnership on Disability.

 Dale McDonald, PBVM, Ph.D.